FREE TRAINING!

 Defining Your Target Weight in Eating Disorder Recovery

 What’s even worse, is that healthcare professionals often use your BMI in combination with your pre-eating disorder weight to define your “target” weight or “goal” weight in recovery.
 Besides the fact that neither BMI nor your pre-ED weight are reliable factors in determining what you should weigh now, ANOTHER pair of factors that most “professionals” conveniently leave out in their calculations is the concept of energy deficit and energy debt.
 If you are unfamiliar with these terms, I encourage you to check out my post The Biological Importance of Honoring Your Extreme Hunger, in which I describe how one gets into energy deficit and how prolonged energy deficit leads to the buildup of energy debt.
-If you want to go even further and want an A-Z to guide how to FINALLY stop obsessing over food & TRULY feel satisfied, grab a copy of my book How to Beat Extreme Hunger!
+If you want to go even further and want an A-Z to guide how to FINALLY stop obsessing over food and TRULY feel satisfied, grab a copy of my book How to Beat Extreme Hunger!
 Now back to the topic of energy debt; once you understand the damage it causes, you can maximize your understanding of overshoot – and why it’s so damn important.

 Overshoot is a prerequisite to allow complete physical recovery of your body.
 When you have spent years undereating, overexercising, or a combination of both, the body goes into a negative energy balance and must turn to internal sources for energy.
 This means your body will literally eat itself up as it leeches energy from your organs, bones, and important biological systems to ensure your survival.
 Of course, this energy must be paid back at some point, which our beautiful friend Extreme Hunger helps us with!
 There’s so much stigma around needing to eat a lot of food in recovery from restrictive eating disorders, but what people often forget is that you have so many calories TO MAKE UP FOR!!!